Geological Engineering (GEOE)

 .

-For qualified students majoring in geological engineering, geology, or environmental geology and technology.
+For qualified students majoring in geological engineering or environmental geoscience.
 A practical work experience with an employer closely associated with the student's academic area.
 Positions may require student relocation for one or more semesters.
 Arranged by mutual agreement among student, department, and employer.
-Special permission required.
-Repeatable to 24 credits.
+Repeatable to 6 credits.
+Prerequisite: Consent of advisor required.
 Repeatable to 24.00 credits.
 S/U grading.
 F,S,SS.

 GEOE 412.
 Soil Mechanics.
 3 Credits.